javalin/javalin-routing-extensions/README.md

 }
 ```

-Unfortunately, this approach requires some reflections under the hood to make work at this moment,
+This approach requires some reflections under the hood to make work at this moment,
 but **we're working on annotation processor to remove this requirement.**

 Another thing you can notice is that we're creating endpoint class instance using constructor,